 If you're creating a legal document — like a contract, real estate deed, power of attorney, or last will and testament — you'll likely need to seek the services of a notary public.
-Commissioned by the government, the notary public makes sure that the document has a valid signature, one that wasn't coerced or made under duress, and then adds an official notary stamp to your document as proof.
+Commissioned by the government, a notary public makes sure that the document has a valid signature, one that wasn't coerced or made under duress, and then adds an official notary stamp to your document as proof.
 Notarization is important if you want your legal document to pass muster in court.

 You’ll have to pay for notary services, but they shouldn’t cost much, especially if you plan ahead.
 Notarization fees are often less than $20, and you’ll pay more if the notary travels to you or performs the notarization remotely.